Revista Electrónica de Investigación Educativa

 evaluated according to the type of examination

+Table IV presents the averages of the medians and standard deviations of the values p, D and rpbis of the items of the 15 theme areas of the examination.
+Here was can observe that the general average difficulty of the EXHCOBA’s items was 0.56, with a standard deviation of 0.18, for the 876 students of this study.
 By analyzing the difficulty levels according to the general themes and their location in the three scholastic levels, we can demonstrate that the average values of p, for the section of basic abilities (elementary school) was 0.65; for the section of basic knowledge (junior high school), it was 0.57; and for the section of basic knowledge of a specialty area (high school), it was 0.54.
 These values coincide with the scholastic levels they represent.
+Table IV.
+Medians and standard deviations of the difficulty index (p),

-discrimination index (D) and discrimination coefficient (r
+discrimination index (D) and discrimination coefficient (rpbis)

-by theme area of the
+by theme area of the EXHCOBA

 By comparing the 15 theme areas of the examination, we can see that its difficulty ranges from 0.45 to 0.65, and that the easiest are those related with verbal and quantitative abilities, as well as humanities; and that the most difficult were those related with natural sciences on a high-school level (chemistry, physics and biology), as well as the three areas of mathematics (mathematics, calculus and statistics).
 However, we must make it clear that not all the students answered the same theme areas of the section of basic knowledge of a specialty area (see Table III), so that although this comparison is not exact, it is closely approximate.